Harrisdale Senior High School’s co-curricular program:

 - links with the core curriculum to create a broader educational experience.

-Very importantly, our co-curricular program also teaches young adults to learn and appreciate the importance of balance in their lives – balance between school work and leisure – and of the benefits and joy of leading a healthy lifestyle.
+Very importantly, our co-curricular program also teaches young adults to learn and appreciate the benefits and joys of leading healthy lifestyles, and the importance of balance in their lives – balance between school work and leisure.

-Students are able to explore topics not covered during the day, gain new skills, discover and develop new talents, and make a positive difference to their community through our after-school hobbies and clubs program.
-While it is less formal than in-class programs, our co-curricular program is quality and instructional, and often linked to the core in-class program.
+Students are able to explore topics not covered during the day, learn new skills, discover and develop new talents, and make a positive difference to their community through our after-school hobbies and clubs program.
+While less formal than in-class programs, our co-curricular program is high-quality and instructional, and is often linked to the core in-class program.

 Teachers run age-appropriate clubs and hobby groups and we also seek parents and community volunteers with the skills, interests and availability to run activities.